weichiet/Artificial-Intelligence-Nanodegree-Term-1/README.md

 Used logic and planning techniques to create an AI that finds the most efficient route to route cargo around the world to their respective destinations.
 This project used a combination of propositional logic and search along with A* heuristics to find optimal planning solutions.

 5. [Design a Sign Language Recognition System](./recognizer)
-Built a system to recognize gestures in American Sign Language, from individual words to complete sentences.
-This project trained a set of Hidden Markov Models (HMMs) on a dataset of videos that have been pre-processed and annotated, and test on novel sequences.
+Built a system that can recognize words communicated using the American Sign Language (ASL).
+Trained a set of Hidden Markov Models (HMMs) using part of a preprocessed dataset of tracked hand and nose positions extracted from video to try and identify individual words from test sequences.
+Experimented with model selection techniques including BIC, DIC, and K-fold Cross Validation.